 But which data recovery software is reliable?
-Our suggestion is MiniTool Power Data Recovery, which has helped numerous of Windows users to recover lost data due to mistaken partition formatting, partition loss, partition damage, and so on.
-This data recovery software works on Windows 10/8/7 and offers 5 modules to help you:
+Our suggestion is MiniTool Partition Wizard, of which the Data Recovery feature has helped numerous of Windows users to recover hard disk data due to mistaken partition formatting, partition loss, partition damage, and so on.
+This data recovery software works on Windows 10/8/7.

-It is worth mentioning that the free edition of MiniTool Power Data Recovery is capable of recovering up to 1GB data for free.
+It is worth mentioning that the free edition of MiniTool Partition Wizard is capable of recovering up to 1GB data for free.
 Hence, you may just download this free data recovery software to recover formatted SD card before you pay a premium.

 When you have installed this memory card recovery free (never install it to the partition where data loss happens), please follow the guidance below:

 Step 1.
-Choose Damaged Partition Recovery - the most suitable data recovery module for SanDisk disk recovery caused by mistaken formatting.
+Select the SanDisk drive partition and choose Data Recovery - the most suitable data recovery module for SanDisk disk recovery caused by mistaken formatting.